jelhub/scimgateway/README.md

 	  }
 	}

-Note, clientSecret will become encrypted in this file on first Azure connection.
+Note, clientSecret will become encrypted in this file on the first Azure connection.

-**For CA Provisioning, create endpoint type "Azure - ScimGateway":**
+**For CA Provisioning, create endpoint type "Azure - ScimGateway"**

 - Start ScimGateway
 	- "const azureAD" must be uncomment in `index.js`